-Front differential
+Front differential:

-- Turn the chassis over and remove the 3x12mm countersunk screw and the two 3x15mm countersunk screws that hold the front bumper/body mount to the bulkhead. - Remove the 3x12mm buttonhead screw that secures the front body mount to the differential cover. - 3.
-Slide the front bumper/body mount assembly off of the chassis. - 4.
-Remove the five 3x12mm button-head screws from the front chassis brace; remove the chassis brace. - Remove the two 3x14mm button-head screws that hold the shocks to the shock tower. - Remove the four 3x12mm button-head screws from the differential cover. - Use a 1.5mm hex wrench to remove the two screw pins that hold the drive cups to the differential output shafts. - 8.
-Remove the differential cover and slide the differential out of the front of the case. - 9.
+- 1. Remove the two 3x15mm button-head screws that secure the top bumper mount to the differential case. - 2.
+Turn the chassis over and remove the three 4x10mm countersunk screws that hold the bumper/skid plate to the bulkhead.
+The two rear screws do not need to be removed. - 3.
+Slide the bumper assembly off the chassis. - 4.
+Remove the 3x15mm button-head screw from the differential tie bar. - 5.
+Slide the tie bar off the truck.

+- 6. Remove the two 3x15mm button-head screws from the differential cover.
+Do not remove the two screws that secure the shock tower. - 7.
+Use a 1.5mm hex wrench to remove the two screw pins that hold the driveshaft yokes to the differential output shafts.
+Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.

-Rear differential
+Rear differential:

-- Turn the chassis over and remove the 3x12mm countersunk screw and the two 3x15mm countersunk screws that hold the rear bumper to the bulkhead. - 2.
-Slide the rear bumper off of the chassis. - Remove the two 3x10mm button-head screws that hold the rear body mount to the shock tower and the 3x12mm button-head screw that secures the rear body mount to the differential cover. - 4.
-Remove the two 3x14mm button-head screws that hold the shocks to the shock tower. - 5.
-Use a 1.5mm hex wrench to remove the two screw pins that hold the drive cups to the differential output shafts.

-- Remove the differential cover and slide the differential out of the front of the case. - 7.
+- 1. Remove the two 3x20mm button-head screws that secure the top bumper mount to the differential case. - 2.
+Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
+The two front screws do not need to be removed. - 3.
+Remove the 3x20mm button-head screw from the bumper mount and tie bar. - 4.
+Slide the bumper assembly off the chassis. - 5.
+Remove the tie bar from the chassis. - 6.
+Remove the two 3x15mm button-head screws from the differential cover.
+Do not remove the two screws that secure the shock tower. - 7.
+Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.

-Refilling the differential
+Refilling the differential:

-- Remove the four 2.5x8mm screws from the differential case and carefully pull the differential case halves apart.
+- 1. Remove the four 2.5x10mm screws from the differential case and carefully pull the differential case halves apart.
 Work over a towel to collect any fluid that drips from the differential. - 2.
 Drain the fluid from the differential.
-You may wish to remove the spider gears from the differential to make this easier. - Place the spider gears back into the differential case, if you removed them.
-Fill the differential case with fluid until it the spider gears are submerged half way. - 4.
+You may wish to remove the spider gears from the differential to make this easier. - 3.
+Place the spider gears back into the differential case (if you removed them).
+Fill the differential case with fluid until the spider gears are submerged half way. - 4.
 Rejoin the differential case halves, using care to align the screw holes.
-Be sure the rubber gaskets are in place, or the differential may leak. - 5.
-Install the 2.5x8mm screws and tighten securely.
+Be sure the rubber gasket is in place or the differential may leak. - 5.
+Install the 2.5x10mm screws and tighten securely.